Frequently Asked Questions

 How do I prepare before going to the homestay?

-First off, you should go for a few walks before going trekking as it will help you get your legs back.
+Firstly, you should go for a few walks before going trekking as it will help you get your legs back.

-Further preparations to make your stay even more special would include learning a short song to sing after dinner.
+if you want more talk to local family Further preparations to make your stay even more special would include learning a short song to sing after dinner.
 It is a cultural tradition to sing after dinner, and if you start off by saying you would like to sing a song, then all the better.
 You can bring gifts for the homestay owner, things like pens, pencils, and books.
 Other great things to bring with you to the homestay, and all over asia, are pictures of your home, you and your family.
 The pictures always become a great conversation piece.

 What kind of food will we eat at the homestay?